exercism/website-copy/automated-comments/csharp/gigasecond/do_not_create_datetime.md

-Instead of creating a new `DateTime` instance, try working directly with the passed `DateTime` argument.
+Try working directly with the passed `DateTime` argument, instead of creating a new `DateTime` instance.